-[UPDATED] Ecommerce fraud prevention must be your utmost priority in 2019.
+[UPDATED] Ecommerce fraud prevention must be your utmost priority in 2020.
 You know why?
-Because ecommerce sales are going to reach $630+ billion by the year 2020.
+Because ecommerce sales are going to reach $630+ billion by this year (2020).

 Where there is money involved, there will be criminals eyeing you.
 Online fraudsters are coming up with better tactics to ensure they enjoy better incentives.
 In today’s digital landscape, fighting new ecommerce fraud tactics demands effective ecommerce security for your online business.